benedekrozemberczki/HullCoverConditionedUnitDiskGraph/README.md

 ```
 ### Datasets

-The code takes an input graph in a csv file.
-Every row indicates an edge between two nodes separated by a comma.
-The first row is a header.
-Nodes should be indexed starting with 0.
-Sample graphs for the `Twitch Brasilians` ,`Wikipedia Chameleons` and `Wikipedia Giraffes` are included in the  `input/` directory.
+The code takes an input black and white jpeg file.
+Every pixel indicates whether the data point generated randomly is covered by the image or not.
+Not covered points are dropped.
+The `/input/` folder contains a Mickey Mouse head, a T-rex and a flower as an example input image.

 ### Options